unswexplains/unswexplains.github.io/b4cd100af797/content.md

+---
+title: "$ The post hoc and cum hoc fallacies"
+---

 We have an insatiable appetite for causal explanations.

 This can mislead us when analysing data, and it can mislead our audiences when we are presenting data.